-3.12.3 Benchmarks
+4.8.3 Benchmarks

-The simplest model available in Mvaspike corresponds to the one defined for Benchmark 4 (see Appendix 2).
+The simplest model available in Mvaspike corresponds to the one defined for Benchmark 4 (see Appendix B).
 A straightforward implementation of the corresponding network can be done using only available objects from the library.

 The typical output of a Mvaspike simulation is a list of events, corresponding e.g. to spikes emitted (or received) by the neurons.
 In particular, the membrane potential is not available directly.
-In order to obtain the voltage trace presented in figure 19, a simple post-processing stage was necessary in order to obtain values for the membrane potential at different instants between the event times.
+In order to obtain the voltage trace presented in Fig. 20, a simple postprocessing stage was necessary in order to obtain values for the membrane potential at different instants between the event times.
 To this aim, the differential equation governing the dynamics between events is used (in a integrated form), together with the values already available at each event times, to find new intermediary values.
 Here, this is as simple as computing the effect of the leak (exponential) and the refractory period.
 As this only has to be done between events, each neuron can be treated independently of the others.
-In a sense, this illustrates how the hybrid formalism (as presented in section 1.1) is handled in Mvaspike: the flow of discrete events is the main point of interest, continuous dynamics come second.
+In a sense, this illustrates how the hybrid formalism (as presented in Section 2.1) is handled in Mvaspike: the flow of discrete events is the main point of interest, continuous dynamics come second.

-3.12.4 Current status and further perspectives
+4.8.4 Current status and further perspectives